coflipweb/Celo-Ads-dapp/README.md

-The workspaces dapp is a simple app for users to get external help from free lancers on their assignments.
-Its an interesting take on open source
+The Celo-Ads app is a decentralized ad mrket place where users can sell ad spaces to companies.

 # Install